Swindon Town 1 Grimsby Town 1

 Saturday 23 February 2019

-A new one for John, but for me another trip to an old favourite.
+John’s first visit to the birthplace of Diana Dors (or Diana Fluck as she then was).
 The last time I went to the County Ground, Kieran nipped out to get a pie midway through a turgid game against Colchester and came back five minutes later having missed three goals.
 Needless to say that was the scoring over for the day.
 He still thinks it finished 1-0.

 Swindon Town were talked about a lot in my school.
 Not because anyone was remotely interested in them, but because in 1980 they played Wolves over two legs in the League Cup semi-final.
 The subsequent win at Wembley – in which a surprised Andy Gray pounced on David Needham and Peter Shilton’s defensive cock-up to score the only goal against Forest – is fondly remembered by those of an old gold persuasion, who have never stopped going on about it since.
 It seems churlish to point out that the trophy was a small enough return for extravagant spending that nearly bankrupted them, and that their Third Division opponents came pretty close to knocking them out.
 So I won’t.